 The optional deluxe auxiliary air conditioning system allows the customer to specify in detail whether the interior, the steering wheel and the seats—depending on the equipment level—are to be heated.

-The driver assist systems
+The driver-assist systems

-The driver assist systems that Audi offers in the e-tron Sportback support drivers and reduce their workload in many situations.
+The driver-assist systems that Audi offers in the e-tron Sportback support drivers and reduce their workload in many situations.
 The Audi pre sense basic and Audi pre sense front safety systems are fitted as standard.

 Audi offers the assist package City specifically for urban traffic.
-It includes the intersection assist and rear cross traffic assist functions as well as the lane change and exit warnings.
+It includes the intersection assist and rear cross-traffic assist functions as well as the lane change and exit warnings.
 Audi pre sense 360°, the combination of Audi pre sense front, rear, and side, is fitted.
 This system detects collision hazards and initiates targeted protective measures—from full braking to tensioning of the seat belts.

 Highlights of the assist package Tour are the adaptive cruise assist, which simplifies longitudinal and lateral control, as well as the efficiency assistant.
 The latter uses data from the on-board sensors, the navigation system, and Car-to-X services and signals to the driver when it makes sense to take their foot off the accelerator pedal.

-The central driver assistance controller operates as standard behind the driver assist systems in the Audi e-tron Sportback.
+The central driver assistance controller operates as standard behind the driver assistance systems in the Audi e-tron Sportback.
 It continuously computes a differentiated model of the surroundings.
 Depending on the selected options, data is received from up to five radar sensors, five cameras, and twelve ultrasonic sensors.

 At market launch: Edition model “edition one”

 The Audi e-tron Sportback, which is being built in the CO2-neutral plant in Brussels, will reach its first UK customers in the second quarter of 2020.
 To mark the launch, Audi will offer a limited run “edition one” version finished in plasma blue and taking the S line model as its basis.